 Ask the Next Question: stories + images inspired by Theodore Sturgeon - Glenn Dixon

 About 15 years ago, when I was an art critic, I made an offhand remark about an old movie I’d just seen to Brian Miller, an architect friend I ran into at a gallery opening.
 A couple of times since, he has reminded me of it, for which I am grateful.
-I tried to make it work as a magazine pitch, perhaps a prognostication about the future of urban and social planning.
+I tried to make the idea work as a magazine pitch, perhaps a prognostication about the future of urban and social planning.
 But it seemed too dreamy a notion.
 My editors were journalists, and this was not journalism.
 I actually hadn’t read Sturgeon when Marissa Long of the Museum of Science Fiction asked me to submit a story, but his work gave this lost idea new life.

 The way I think has been shaped by my training in physics, which I left when I began to prefer many good and conflicting ideas to just a few correct and congruous ones.
 Writing about art meant exposing myself to a powerful proposition about how the world could be and then interrogating my reaction to the new frame of reference.
 It was a means of experimenting on myself, of finding out what kind of universe I was inhabiting.
 And that universe changed every week.